3F/web.vsSBE/Developer Zone/How to build.md

 ## Variant for Visual Studio ##

-`This variant is more convenient for develop & debug.
-See below others variants.`
+`Current variant is more convenient for develop & debug.
+Others variants are contained below.`

 ### Requirements ###